 IBD of Germany is said to provide a “passive” (armour ?) upgrade, and they have also marketed their active RPG / ATGW defence system for the Bronco family:

 Adding this is a must for me, more expensive than slat armour, but keeps the dimensions down, and does not interfere with amphibious capabilities.

 The front module of the Bronco can hold 6 crew, and I don’t know if that holds true for the Warthog, but I would drop it down to 4 which should give weight and space margin for Bowman comms kit, EW electronics, (and even a boiling vessel for brewing up).

-With a crew of 4, consisting of driver, vehicle commander / gunner and two “Cavalry Scout’ dismounts, the later two can jump out and belly crawl up to the ridge line for really stealthy recon !
+With a crew of 4, consisting of driver, vehicle commander/gunner and two “Cavalry Scout’ dismounts, the latter two can jump out and belly crawl up to the ridgeline for really stealthy recon!

 The ST Kinetics RWS brochure is available here